 Do you worry that your student loan debt might hold you back or affect your relationship?
 Student loan debt can feel like a big, ugly secret.
 It can also feel scary to disclose the truth about it to your partner.
 But let's be honest, many people have student loan debt.

 "Student debt is stigmatized," says Heather Taylor, 31, a communications coordinator.
 "It is something we are taught to be ashamed of, hide, deny, and avoid.
 However, I often find that debt talk brings people together.
-It's a shared experience, like binge watching Game of Thrones*," says Taylor.
+It's a shared experience," says Taylor.
 "Student loan debt, for better or worse, shows that you chose to prioritize your education and invest in your future.
 It's really nothing to be ashamed of at all."

 For Taylor, she's much more transparent about her debt early on.
 She says, "It's good to discuss debt early because for many it's considered to be a red flag."
 Some might worry about having to eventually help repay a partner's loans or that the debt would mean their partner's budget was too tight to have much fun while dating.